ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ dur­
+ing the ensuing summer.
+On the other
+hand thoe well fed, carefully tended,
+and skillfully managed will yield a
+handsome profit.
+The same facts hold
+good in raising young cattle.
+Those
+raised by some men are ai large at two
+years old as those raised by others are
+at three.
+Much, or nearly all, ro-rts with
+the farmer.
+If small results, and a largo
+per cent of losses overtake him in the
-ent of his cittle, it is his own
+management of his cittle, it is his own
 fault.
 Iut if good returns, and gener­
 ally satisfactory results, are his lot, it is
 because he used proper and judicious